-The same analysis is shown for hexagonal $<1\overline{100}>$ -type axes in Figure S1.
+The same analysis is shown for hexagonal $<1\overline{1}00>$ -type axes in Supplemental1 Figure S1.
 Although vacancy ordering can still be discerned, lamellae fabricated in this orientation are not recommended for analysis, as a result of the more compact arrangement of Fe and S atomic columns in this projection direction.
-In particular, the Fe(V) atomic columns, which are marked by orange arrows in Figure S1a (identical to our cross-sectional sample; see Section 2), show a strong shift towards neighboring Fe(F) columns, thereby hindering quantitative analysis.
+In particular, the Fe(F) atomic columns, which are marked by orange arrows in Supplemental1 Figure S1a (identical to our cross-sectional sample; see "Materials and methods"), show a strong shift toward neighboring Fe(F) columns, thereby hindering quantitative analysis.

-After taking the above considerations about the sample geometry into account (see Section 2 and Figure S2), the analysis presented below was performed on lamellae that were prepared in [110]m-type orientations.
+After taking the above considerations about the sample geometry into account (see "Material and methods" and Supplemental1 Fig. S2), the analysis presented below was performed on lamellae that were prepared in [110]m-type orientations.